Fine clothes and bubbly may have their appeal, but for the horses

 They say that fortunes can be won and lost on days like this.
-But so can lives.
+But so

 Have you ever considered what’s really being wagered at the races?